 - Threatening patients with further physical harm if they disclosed abuse.

 - Staff drinking on the job that aggravated verbal and physical assaults.

 Although the three aides were responsible for the majority of the abuse, some caught on camera, much responsibility is claimed to fall on the registered nurse who was in charge when the alleged abuse occurred.
 It raised the question by the nurse’s defense lawyer who asked what was happening to other people in supervisory roles who were aware of the abuse but did nothing about it.
 That includes doctors and senior facility managers.

 Details of the Haifa abuse complaints caused an uproar in the overall nursing home industry.
-They’ve prompted government officials to act, including putting forth a motion to have video cameras permanently installed in all nursing care homes to record and prevent abuse.
-Greater accountability within nursing homes is a main issue.
+They have prompted government officials to act, including putting forth a motion to have video cameras permanently installed in all nursing care homes to record and prevent abuse.
+Greater accountability within nursing homes is the main issue.

-Government critics cite a lack of funding to Israel’s healthcare system.
+Government critics cite a lack of funding to Israel’s health care system.
 They call for increased spending and importing qualified foreign labor to boost understaffed facilities.
-It’s suggested that 2,400 foreign workers are needed to bring staffing to an acceptable level.
+It is suggested that 2,400 foreign workers are needed to bring staffing to an acceptable level.
 Read more on this Israeli nursing home abuse story.